sivanyar/cqhg3psf2/README.md

 This repository contains the IOP module for playing TSQ/TVB sound files with the PSF2 player.

-There are also several scriptss included that can be used to create PSF2 files.
+There are also several scripts included that can be used to create PSF2 files.

-Note that this is only for Playstation 2 games and is not compatible with Playstation 1 TSQ/TVB files.
+Note that this is only for PlayStation 2 games and is not compatible with PlayStation 1 TSQ/TVB files.

-For Playstation 1 games, use [tsq2psf](https://github.com/loveemu/tsq2psf) by loveemu.
+For PlayStation 1 games, use [tsq2psf](https://github.com/loveemu/tsq2psf) by loveemu.

 ## Requirements